-Last week the boys and I were invited to Bents Garden & Home to try out the new Jurassic section of the crazy golf.
+Last week the boys and I were invited to play crazy golf at Bents Garden & Home to try out the new Jurassic section.
 We had never been to Bents Garden & Home before but I had heard about it and as it was only 30 minutes from home and both boys enjoy playing crazy golf I thought it would be a nice treat for them if we went along.
 We were told that the crazy golf originally consisted of 9 holes in a pirate theme but that an additional 9 holes had been added with a dinosaur theme and as the tiddler loves dinosaurs so it seemed only fair that we go and check it out.
 We were also told that once we had played we could also visit the coffee shop if we liked for a little tea time treat of cake and coffee for ma and a pic nic box for each boy.

 Now this all sounded great but nothing too special, a garden center, crazy golf and cake, and I guess in theory that is what we got but not on the scale I was expecting at all.